Exploring the Indo-Pak 1965 War: History, Background, Major Battles, and Victory

 • In his book Shadow War, former New York Times reporter Asif Jamal opined that India had accepted the ceasefire agreement only after occupying a large portion of the Pakistani territory.

 • At the same time, it should be noted military intelligence failed on both sides significantly.
-Indian military intelligence issued no warning against the impending Pakistani invasion, while Pakistani intelligence failed to understand the Kashmiri people who provided enough information to the Indian military regarding an essential part of India Pak War of 1965, Operation Gibraltar.
+Indian military intelligence issued no warning against the impending Pakistani invasion, while Pakistani intelligence failed to understand the Kashmiri people who provided enough information to the Indian military regarding an essential part of the Indo-Pak War 1965, Operation Gibraltar.

 Comparisons with Other Indo-Pak Wars